 The amount of caffeine in an eight-ounce cup of coffee can vary considerably, depending on the type of coffee, how it’s roasted, and how it’s brewed.
 That’s why an eight-ounce cup of coffee can contain anywhere from 95 to 200 milligrams of caffeine.
 Coffee made from Arabica beans (used in about 70 percent of the world’s coffee) has less caffeine but more beneficial phytochemicals than coffee made from the stronger-tasting robusta beans.

 How the beans are roasted doesn’t affect the caffeine content much—dark roasts have about the same caffeine as lighter roasts.
 The brewing method also matters.
 Standard drip-method coffee has about 100 mg of caffeine per cup.
-Espresso has up to 200 mg caffeine per cup, but the serving is usually much smaller than that.
+Espresso has up to 200 mg of caffeine per cup, but the serving is usually much smaller than that.
 The coarse grind needed for French press coffee means that this method releases the least amounts of caffeine and phytochemicals.

 For comparison, most energy drinks have between 70 and 100 mg of added caffeine per 8 ounces; an 8-ounce cup of brewed tea contains anywhere from 15 to 60 mg.
 A cup of matcha has about 30 to 70 mg.
 Cola sodas contain about 35 mg in a 12-ounce can.

-Black coffee has no fat, protein, or sugars.
+Black coffee has no fat, protein, or sugar.
 It’s a surprisingly good source of fiber—one cup of drip-brewed coffee has about 1.1 grams of soluble fiber.
-That may not sound like much per cup, but most Americans get only about 15 grams of fiber a day, or just half the recommended daily amount.
+That may not sound like much per cup, but most Americans get only about 15 grams of fiber a day or just half the recommended daily amount.
 (Of course, if you eat a plant-based diet, you’re probably getting at least 30 grams of fiber and probably more every day.)
 Multiplied by several cups a day, even 1.1 grams per cup is a valuable contribution toward your daily fiber recommendation.

-One cup of coffee also Contains:
+One cup of coffee contains: